FIT to Forget: Robust Continual Unlearning for Large Language Models: Analysis of PCH and QA Pairs

 \textbf{Copyright}: machine-generated research papers and code snippets, post-processed to resemble realistic copyrighted material while respecting GPT-4o safeguards.

 \textbf{Harmful content}: ethically sensitive but permissible text, like misinformation, hate speech, biased statements, conspiracy theories, and manipulative narratives.
 We conduct an analysis to verify that the forget and retain sets are distributionally similar yet non-identical, a property that is crucial for evaluating practical unlearning scenarios.
+All harmful-content samples are synthetic, non-operational, and filtered to avoid actionable instructions or directly harmful procedural content.

-\paragraph{Document Length Distribution}
+\paragraph{Document Length Distribution:}

 Figure~\ref{fig:doc-length-dist} plots the histogram of document lengths on a logarithmic $x$-axis.
 For a document $d$ with token sequence $t(d)$, its length is

 The empirical length distribution of a collection $\mathcal{C}\in \{forget\ set,retain\ set\}$ is